-The Rapid Science mission is to accelerate the pace and accuracy of scientific discovery through open and collaborative practices
+The Rapid Science mission is to accelerate the pace and accuracy of scientific discovery through open, equitable, and collaborative practices.

 Board of Directors